Terairk/rust-blogpost/README.md

 docker compose down (for stopping the service) docker compose down --volumes (for removing volumes - ie mainly resetting the database)
 ```

+## Running the application
+Open web browser and go to localhost:8080/home
+You should then be able to fill in the form (use copy image address to get the link to a png from the web)